Post-Operative Instructions: Wisdom Teeth Removal

 Do not smoke for at least 1 week.
 Smoking will increase your bleeding; the nicotine and tar in tobacco impair healing and may cause a dry socket.

 Unless told otherwise, do not engage in vigorous physical activity for 3 days following your surgery.
 Physical activity increases your blood pressure, which will cause an increase in your swelling, pain, and bleeding.
-You may gradually increase your activity, such as jogging or tennis, 5–7 days after your surgery.
+You may gradually increase your activity, such as jogging or tennis, 5–7 days after surgery.